joergkrause/angular-material-boilerplate/README.md

 ## What is NOT in there

 This is NOT a WebPack project.
 This is intentionally.
-I'mM using other stuff to have more control and better insight, which is good for learning.
+I'm using other stuff to have more control and better insight, which is good for learning.

 This project has no hotloading, hotserving, no unit testing and other cool stuff.
 This is a demo project to understand the build and bundle procedures.
 It's not for production use.